LAION-AI/Open-Assistant/docs/docs/guides/data_collection.md

 Do not copy answers from ChatGPT or other OpenAI services.
 This is prohibited according to the OpenAI Terms of Service.
 Obviously ChatGPT-generated answers should be reported in moderation and rated low quality.
+Other AI systems may allow such usage but answers should not be copied and pasted.

 ## Ranking and Classifying Prompts